 The small size of the Pug will present for some unique training situations.
 Success in training a Pug depends upon the dog’s desire to obtain the owners approval.
-Pug’s naturally want to gain the approval of their owner and will usually do anything to obtain this approval.
+Pug’s naturally want to gain the approval of their owner and will usually do anything to obtain this approval, which helps in Pug Training.

 Traits of the Pug Dog